 - Serology: rheumatoid factor and anti-cyclic citrullinated peptide

-- Acute phase reactants: ESR and CRP
+- Acute phase reactants: erythrocyte sedimentation rate and C-reactive protein

 - Duration of symptoms